FORCE Technology is actively involved in many standardization activities across many industries.

 One of the aims is to assist stakeholders in creating a vertical specific architecture ensuring that IoT-based applications are resilient, safe, and easy to use and access.
 ISO/IEC 30149 ED1: Internet of Things (IoT) - Trustworthiness Principles provide methodology for implementing and maintaining trustworthiness of IoT systems and services.

 Considering IoT use cases across sectors, it can be assumed that data blocks from/to sensors and actuators, referred to as IoT data, are transferred across networks.
 To reduce traffic volume and comply with various user requirements on QoS (Quality of Service), it is reasonable that an IoT Data exchange platform should be deployed.
 ISO/IEC 30161-1 ED1: Internet of Things (IoT) - Data exchange platform for IoT services - Part 1: General requirements and architecture specifies requirements for an Internet of Things (IoT) data exchange platform for various services in the technology areas.

-IEEE 1451-99, Harmonization and security of IoT standard utilizes the advanced capabilities of the XMPP protocol, such as providing globally authenticated identities, authorization, presence, life cycle management, interoperable communication, IoT discovery and provisioning.
+IEEE 1451-99, Standard for Harmonization and security of IoT utilizes the advanced capabilities of the XMPP protocol, such as providing globally authenticated identities, authorization, presence, life cycle management, interoperable communication, IoT discovery and provisioning.

 IEEE P2413 - Standard for an architectural framework for IOT defines an architectural framework for the Internet of Things (IoT), including descriptions of various IoT domains, definitions of IoT domain abstractions, and identification of commonalities between different IoT domains.